tjeason/tjeason.github.io/_posts/2015-02-11-server-monitoring-with-python.markdown

   the arguments.
 The method requires three parameters values: the network test type (HTTP/TCP), host and port number, and the e-mail address of the receiver(s).
 The network test type is used to inform what kind of health check was executed and time.
 The server_info parameter provides what host (domain name or IP address) and port was tested, and the e-mail address to inform a administrator about the failed status.
 The default e-mail message is short and direct to notify an administrator with enough information.
-You can see an example e-mail below the code section.
 </p>

 {% highlight python linenos %}